nus-cs2103-AY2021S2/ip/docs/README.md

     * `[is completed]` = _T_ or _F_
     * _T_ for completed, _F_ for not completed yet.
 * `d/[dates]`
-    * date should be written as dd MMM YYYY, dd MMM or MMM YYYY.
+    * date should be written as dd MMM yyyy, dd MMM or MMM yyyy.
     * `[dates]` can include just one date (start/end) or both start and end dates.
         * dates should be separated with `,` if both start and end dates are entered.